fogio-org/vscode-go-struct-tags-syntax-highlight/README.md

-# vscode-go-struct-tags-syntax-highlight

-Inline Go Struct Tags Syntax Highlight Extension for VS Code
+# Inline Go Struct Tags Syntax Highlight Extension for VS Code

-## Disabling Semantic Highlighting (for use with standard themes)
+Highlight golang struct tags according to your theme

+## Preview

+Your theme's default colors

+...

+Customization

+...

+## Install

-By default, standard VS Code themes use semantic highlighting, which overrides custom struct tag highlighting.
-To use this extension with standard themes, you need to disable semantic highlighting for Go files:
+By default, some VS Code themes use semantic highlighting, which overrides custom struct tag highlighting with a simple string.
+To use this extension with such themes, you need to disable semantic highlighting for Go files:

 ### Option 1: Disable only for Go